InvaHealth/InvaHealthDDdescriptors/README.md

 # **Unspecified_cost**

-Temporary column for other types of costs we may have forgotten - each will become a separate column in the end.
+Temporary column for other types of costs we might have forgotten - each will become a separate column in the end.

 # **Verbatim_evidence**

-Extract from the article evidencing from where the information comes.
+Extract from the article indicating from where the information comes.

 # **Fixed_variable**